thatguyfig/terminal-setup/README.md

 A project for storing dot files and terminal configuration.

+## Add Custom Aliases

+Within the `.aliases` file are a bunch of customisable aliases which are sourced on prompt start up.

+You should then source these aliases from your `~/.zshrc` file like so:

+`source ~/.aliases`

 ## Install Oh my ZSH

 Run the below to install ZSH: